-- 1. Select a domain, create candidate variables (5-10), and sketch the structure of the Bayesian network model. - 2.
-Consult it. - 3.
-Quantify the Bayesian networks. - 4.
-Evaluate it with global inference and "information sensitivity of inference" analysis. - Extend your Bayesian network into a decision network.
-Insert an action/decision and a utility node.
-The utility node preferable depends from the action node and another node semantically related to the action node. - 6.
-Generate a data set from your Bayesian network model. - 7.
-Learn a model from your data. - 8.
-Investigate the structural and parametric differences between the two models.
+- 1. Select a domain, create candidate variables (5-10), and sketch the structure of the Bayesian network model.

+- 2. Consult it.

+- 3. Quantify the Bayesian networks.

+- 4. Evaluate it with global inference and "information sensitivity of inference" analysis.

+- 5. Generate a data set from your model.

+- 6. Learn a model from your data.

+- 7. Investigate the structural and parametric differences between the two models.